Detecting Acoustic Blackbody Radiation with an Optomechanical Antenna

-In other frequency bands, we have observed mode hybridization with a signature of avoided crossings in the spectrograms, when pairs of membrane modes are brought into near degeneracy by thermal strain.
-We have intentionally chosen to work with the $(10,1)$ and $(1,10)$ modes, which always remain nondegenerate, because such hybridization would potentially complicate our experimental analysis.
-The spatial profiles of the hybridized modes change both the modal effective mass and the optical transduction efficiency of motion, making it difficult to accurately convert measured levels of motion into temperature.
+In other frequency bands, we have observed mode hybridization and avoided crossings in the spectrograms, when pairs of membrane modes are brought into near degeneracy by thermal strain.
+We have intentionally chosen to work with the $(10,1)$ and $(1,10)$ modes, which always remain nondegenerate.
+The spatial profiles of the hybridized modes change both the modal effective mass and the optical transduction efficiency, making it difficult to accurately convert measured levels of motion into temperature.
 Also, in this case, we observe non-Lorentzian lineshapes in the thermal noise spectrum, as seen in other mechanical systems with inhomogeneously distributed mechanical loss~\cite{Schwarz2016, Yamamoto2001}.

 In summary, we have developed a nanomechanical system with strong acoustic blackbody coupling to a well-defined macroscopic bath.
 We have used a single nanomechanical degree of freedom to perform high sensitivity noise thermometry of this remote bath.
-This principle of separating device from bath ensures that the nanomechanical mode temperature is nearly independent of the SiN membrane material temperature, hence providing immunity to local self-heating effects of probe light absorbed by the membrane.
-Such self-heating effects are a dominant source of uncertainty and noise in quantum optomechanical thermometry~\cite{Purdy2017} and other low temperature quantum optomechanics experiments~\cite{Meenehan2014}.The thermal bath engineering technique that we have developed can be readily applied to different size and frequency scale of nanomechanical systems~\cite{Sarabalis2017, Patel2017} to improve the accuracy of optomechanical temperature metrology.
-Our technique of exploiting acoustic radiation channels potentially provides a building block for quantum networks where information is acoustically transduced between coherently coupled quantum optomechanical systems.
+This principle of separating device from bath ensures that the nanomechanical mode temperature is nearly independent of the SiN membrane material temperature, providing immunity to local self-heating effects of probe light absorbed by the membrane.
+Self-heating is a dominant source of uncertainty and noise in quantum optomechanical thermometry~\cite{Purdy2017} and other low temperature quantum optomechanics experiments~\cite{Meenehan2014}.
+The thermal bath engineering technique that we have developed can be readily applied to different size and frequency scale of nanomechanical systems~\cite{Sarabalis2017, Patel2017} to improve the accuracy of optomechanical temperature metrology.
+Extending our work by replacing the acoustic blackbodies with cavity optomechanical transducers~\cite{Fang2016} capable of both optical detection and actuation, we could carefully map out the directionality of the radiation by measuring the acoustic coupling between transducers.
+This scheme can provide a building block for quantum acoustic networks where information is coherently transduced between quantum optomechanical systems.